EnterpriseDB/tpa/docs/src/platform-aws.md

 given CIDR if it does not exist, or uses the existing VPC otherwise.

 To create a VPC, you must specify both the Name and the cidr.
-If you specify only a VPC Name, TPAexec will fail if a matching VPC does not exist.
+If you specify only a VPC Name, TPA will fail if a matching VPC does not exist.

-If TPAexec creates a VPC,
+If TPA creates a VPC,
 `tpaexec deprovision` will attempt to remove it, but will leave any pre-existing VPC alone.
 (Think twice before creating new VPCs, because AWS has a single-digit default limit on the number of VPCs per account.)